-If the candidate does not possess a valid teaching certificate, successful passage of the Oklahoma General Education Test and Oklahoma Professional Teaching Examination is also required.
+\If the candidate does not possess a valid teaching certificate, successful passage of the Oklahoma General Education Test and Oklahoma Professional Teaching Examination is also required.

-SOCIAL SCIENCES - Master of Education in Education
+SOCIAL SCIENCES - Master of Education in Education Secondary Education (SOCSCI.MED)

-Secondary Education

-(SOCSCI.MED) (Old Code No. 820)

-- Prerequisites: Completion of 24 undergraduate semester hours in courses in Social I. Sciences. - II.
+- I. Prerequisites: Completion of 24 undergraduate semester hours in courses in one of the Social Sciences fields below.
+This degree is not offered online. - II.
 Required Professional Education Core